The Creation of the First USA Public High School Baroque Ensemble . . .

 - UC Berkeley Baroque Ensemble Director Davitt Moroney

-- Philharmonia Baroque Orchestra members Carla Moore, Mia Silverstein, Robert Howard
+- Philharmonia Baroque Orchestra members Carla Moore, Mia Silverstein, Robert Howard, Elizabeth Blumenstock

-- Most notably in 2014 the DHSBE was honored to have Rachel Barton Pine as guest soloist and looks forward to her future visit in May 2017.
+- Most notably in 2014 and 2017 the DHSBE was honored to have Rachel Barton Pine as our guest soloist

-The DHS Baroque Ensemble made its debut on the main stage at the 2014 Berkeley Baroque Festival and is proud and honored to have been invited back to the main stage for the 2016 and 2018 Festivals.
+The DHS Baroque Ensemble made its debut on the main stage at the 2014 Berkeley Baroque Festival and is proud and honored to have been invited back to the main stage in 2017 and again this year for the 2020 Festival.

-In June of 2017 the DHSBE will have accomplished its second major international tour, the first one being in 2014 to Italy for 10 days.
-The 14-day 2017 tour started in Vienna and ended in Italy.
-The group performed in historically significant Baroque Cathedrals major cities including Vienna, Eisenstadt, Salzburg, Wattens, Innsbruck, Venice, Padua, Cremona, Lucca, Montecatini, Florence, and Rome.
+In June of 2017 the DHSBE accomplished its second major international tour, the first one being in 2014 to Italy for 10 days.
+The 2017 tour was 14 days starting in Vienna and ending in Italy.
+The group performed in historically significant Baroque Cathedrals major cities including: Vienna, Eisenstadt, Salzburg, Wattens, Innsbruck, Venice, Padua, Cremona, Lucca, Montecatini, Florence, and Rome.
+You can see videos from the tour here.
+The group plans to return to Europe in June 2020 for a 12 day tour to England, Belgium, and France.